| 开发者 |

 Yes.
 The activity log can be exported to CSV format for external analysis or compliance reporting.
 You can also filter logs by event type, user, or date range before exporting.

-You can configure automatic scans to run hourly, daily, or weekly.
+You can configure automatic scans to run daily or weekly.
 You can also run manual scans at any time.
-When changes are detected, you can receive email notifications.
+Email notifications support three levels: all issues, suspicious files only, or disabled.

 Standard applies balanced settings suitable for most sites.
 Maximum applies stricter rules: lower rate limits, tighter CSP policies, required admin notifications, session limits, and more aggressive hardening.
 Maximum may require adjustments for sites with complex functionality.